Table of Contents

 Can PVC pipe handle hot water?

-At what temperature does PVC pipe become soft?
+At what temperature does PVC pipe actually start to soften?

 Can PVC pipe freeze and burst?